 Even so, groundwater has largely taken a backseat to surface water and California’s highly visible and famous system of dams and canals that transport it throughout the state.
 In an average year, roughly 40 percent of California’s water supply comes from groundwater.

-Unlike those components of California’s surface water storage and delivery system, groundwater is out of sight underground and most people are not familiar with the facilities that provide groundwater – wells.
+Unlike those components of California’s surface water storage and delivery system, groundwater is out of sight, underground and most people are not familiar with the pumping facilities that bring it to the surface.

 If California were flat, the volume of its groundwater would be enough to flood the entire state 8 feet deep.